leotheoilman/Santander-Customer-Transaction-Prediction/README.md

 Therefore; in this study, we need to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.

 test.csv and train.csv files can be found at https://www.kaggle.com/competitions/santander-customer-transaction-prediction/data

+This repository includes a readme file and the insitial and final code.